-Low enzyme production and activation can leave you feeling tired and weak.
-Many culprits can be blamed for this: a diet heavy in cooked foods, a high intake of sugar and processed foods, and the overuse of antibiotics and other pharmaceutical drugs can actually deplete the body’s enzyme supply.
+Do you have low energy?
+Feeling tired and weak?
+Well, many culprits can be blamed for this, including your own low enzyme production.
+For example, a diet heavy in cooked foods, a high intake of sugar and processed foods, and the overuse of antibiotics or pharmaceutical drugs can actually deplete the body’s enzyme supply.

-Start eating these six enzyme-rich foods, and activate your enzymes:
+Start eating these enzyme-rich foods to improve your digestion and activate your hormones:

 Seeds and nuts—in their raw, dormant state—contain enzyme inhibitors.
 That’s what keeps the seeds from sprouting!
 But when you soak them in a bit of water and let that seed start to sprout—BAM!—the seed and all its nutrients become active.
 Sprouts are amazing powerhouses of activated enzymes.
-Our bodies need enzymes to break down food.
-Sprouts and all raw food come with all the enzymes we need for digestion, so our bodies don’t have to produce digestive enzymes to do all the work.
+(2)

-Pineapples contain a compound known as bromelain, which has been shown to have anti-cancer and anti-inflammatory effects.
-Pineapples also contain several important enzymes, including protein-digesting enzymes known as cysteine proteinases.
+You may not know it, but pineapples contain a compound known as bromelain, an enzyme compound that breaks down proteins.
+Yes!
+A protein enzyme in a fruit.
+And this compound has been shown to have anti-cancer and anti-inflammatory effects.
+Pineapples also contain several important enzymes, including protein-digesting enzymes known as cysteine proteases.
 These enzymes have the ability to help with excessive inflammation, coagulation of the blood, and even certain types of tumor growth.
+(3)

 Avocados contain the highest amount of fat in the fruit kingdom, so it makes sense that they contain lipase, an enzyme needed to break down dietary fat.
 Lipase may also help relieve indigestion.
-The nutrients and enzymes in avocados can help reduce inflammation in the body.
+The nutrients and enzymes in avocados can help reduce inflammation in the body as well.
+(4)

 Papaya is rich in proteolytic enzymes, including papain.
 Papain plays an important role in keeping the digestive system healthy.
-It’s considered one of the most effective enzymes to break down meat and other proteins in the body, and it has powerful anti-inflammatory benefits.
+In fact, it’s considered one of the most effective enzymes to break down meat and other proteins in the body, and it has powerful anti-inflammatory benefits, too.
+(6)